BrandEmbassy/Elastica/env/nginx/README.md

-nginx base image used for the integration testing of Elastica.
+nginx base image used for the integration testing of Elastica2.